-So many of us woke up yesterday morning and were immediately faced with the news of one of the largest mass shootings in U.S. history.
-Learning of this huge loss of life didn’t exactly make us ready to face the week ahead — in fact, a lot of people probably had the same question: How am I supposed to function and carry on like it’s a normal day after what happened in Las Vegas?
+So many of us woke up this morning still processing the news of another mass shooting: this time in a high school in South Florida.
+Learning of this huge loss of life didn’t exactly make us ready to face the rest of the week ahead — in fact, a lot of people probably had the same question: How am I supposed to function and carry on like it’s a normal day after what happened in Florida?

-Even if we aren’t directly involved with the shooting at Mandalay Bay that left at least 58 people dead and more than 500 injured, it’s completely normal to react to the news with a mix of feeling helpless, guilty, depressed, anxious and angry.
+Even if we don’t have a direct connection to the shooting in Parkland, Florida, that left 17 people dead, it’s completely normal to react to the news with a mix of feeling helpless, guilty, depressed, anxious and angry.
 Logically, we know feeling bad about the shooting won’t actually help anyone, but we also need time to process the tragic events and not pretend it didn’t happen.

 Carolyn Wagner, a licensed professional counselor and psychotherapist practicing in Wilmette, Illinois, agrees, saying, “Our lives and day need to go on as usual,” but “this should not be confused with ignoring what happened or not taking the time to think or talk about it.”
 Along the same lines, Tracee Dunblazier, a grief counselor, cautions that “ignoring the news or pushing away the emotion doesn’t work, as it only saves the feelings to be processed for another time.”